digital-medicine/ndemobil-website/content/research/index.md

     content:
       title: 👋 Welcome to the group NDEMobil
       text: |
-        - Take a look at what we're working on... \n
+        - Take a look at what we're working on...
         - You make find the bullet points about our projects

       align: center